kartik-neal/Project-Santa-Cruz-Preview/user-guides/updating/automatic_import_of_updates.md

     1. Under **Assign access to**, select **User, group, or service principal**.
     1. Under **Select**, enter the name of the AAD application created at the beginning of this guide.

+1. Repeat step 6 and step 7.
+This time, enter your Azure subscription username/alias (e.g. user@microsoft.com) under **Select**.

+1. Under **Check access**, verify that the AAD application and your Azure subscription username/alias have Device Update Administrator privileges.

 1. Finally, navigate to the [Project Santa Cruz Enterprise Onboarding and Update Management website](https://projectsantacruz.microsoft.com/), check the box next to **Automatic Import Update (AIU)** to turn on the service, and enter the name of your AAD application.

     ![set_aiu_service](https://github.com/microsoft/Project-Santa-Cruz-Preview/blob/main/user-guides/updating/images/aiu_set_aiu_service.png)